rasmusab/officialcocktails/officialcocktails.com/content/cocktails/mojito.md

 ![](/cocktail-images/mojito.jpeg)

-## Directions for how to make a Mojito
+## Directions for how to make the Mojito

 1. Take 6 sprigs of fresh mint and place them in the bottom of a Collins glass.
 2. Add two teaspoons of white cane sugar (or 2 cl of sugar syrup) to the glass.